hasindu2008/slow5tools/README.md

 You can also use conda to install *slow5tools* as `conda install slow5tools -c bioconda -c conda-forge`.

+If you run into the error `The fast5 file is compressed with VBZ but the required plugin is not loaded when trying to convert fast5 to slow5` refer to the Q3 in [faq](https://hasindu2008.github.io/slow5tools/faq.html)

 ## Building

 ### Building a release